 • polygon - Write a method called polygon that draws a polygon.
-An n-sided polygon has n equal length edges and the angle between a straight line drawn from one side and the adjacent side is 360/n.
+An n-sided polygon has n equal length edges and each of the interior angles of the polygon will be 360/n.
 Your function should take 4 parameters: the x and y location of the polygon, the number of sides and the length of the each side.
 Again, the x and y coordinates may indicate any point on the polygon, so pick whatever seems easiest.